opencog/atomspace/examples/python/README.md

       help('opencog')
   ```

-* At this time, there is only one python module.
-It is not expected
+* The main python module is `opencog.atomspace`.
+There are only two
+  others: `opencog.logger` for the logging subsystem, and
+  `opencog.scheme` for the python-to-scheme interfaces.
+It is not
-  that there will ever be more.
-The contents of this module can be
+  expected that there will ever be more (because the goal is to reduce
+  the amount of python needed to interact with Atomese, and not to
-  viewed by using `dir` function.
+  increase it.)
+The contents of a module can be viewed by using `dir`
+  function.
+For example:
   ```
       import opencog.atomspace
       print(dir(opencog.atomspace))